 Workers’ Compensation Answers

 Experiencing an accident or illness related to your job can leave you reeling.
 You no doubt have many questions about workers’ compensation, your job and the legal process.
-At The Bayer Law Office, attorney Richard D. Bayer has more than 20 years of experience with Maine workers’ compensation law.
+With guidance from attorney Richard D. Bayer, you can move past these feelings of uncertainty accompanied by a catastrophic work injury, as he has more than 20 years of experience with Maine workers’ compensation law.
 He can answer your questions so that you understand the next steps you should take to obtain the benefits you need.

-The type of stress injury may be a stress reaction, anxiety disorder, post-traumatic stress disorder or any other mental condition that may be caused by work.
-What is different is that in the case of a stress injury, the injured worker must show, by “clear and convincing evidence,” that the stress at work was the predominant cause of the injury and must also show that the work stress was “extraordinary and unusual” in comparison to the pressures and tensions of the average Maine employee.
+The type of stress injury may be a stress reaction, anxiety disorder, post-traumatic stress disorder, or any other mental condition that may be caused by work.
+What is different is that in the case of a stress injury, the injured worker must show, by “clear and convincing evidence” that the stress at work was the predominant cause of the injury and must also show that the work stress was “extraordinary and unusual” in comparison to the pressures and tensions of the average employee.

 Yes.
 Under current Maine law, you must tell your employer you are injured within 60 days.
 This is very important.
 No matter what, it is very important to tell your employer about your injury immediately after it happens.
 If there is any question of whether your condition is related to work, you should report it.

-It is also important however to know that if you do not think that you met this 60-day requirement, tell your employer as soon as possible.
+If you do not think that you met this 60-day requirement, tell your employer as soon as possible.
 In that case, you should also talk to an attorney, because your claim may be denied.

 An employer may not discriminate against an injured worker because of the work injury.
 Examples include the following: The employer may not fire the injured worker, or demote him or her, or cut his or her pay because of the injury.